-BEPS: Base Erosion and Profit Shifting (BEPS) is an interdisciplinary project of the OECD (Organisation for Economic Co-operation and Development) and the G20 (group of 20 most important industrialised and emerging market nations).
-It tackles the problem of existing regulations that allow companies to shift their taxable profits from the place of actual business activity to other locations in order to minimise the tax burden or avoid tax altogether.
-The aim is to draw up shared, balanced and efficient rules at multilateral level so as to prevent such practices.
-Switzerland is actively participating in the work on this project.
+BEPS: Base Erosion and Profit Shifting (BEPS) is a project of the OECD (Organisation for Economic Co-operation and Development) and the G20 (group of 20 most important industrialised and emerging market nations).
+It deals with companies' current - generally legal - practice of shifting their taxable profits from the place of actual business activity to other locations in order to minimise or avoid taxation.
+The aim is to draw up shared, balanced and efficient rules at international level so as to prevent such practices.
+Switzerland is actively involved in this project.

-Beta factors: Profits of companies with cantonal tax status (cf. "Tax status") are assigned so-called beta factors with respect to resource potential, which means they are weighted differently.
-Due to the preferential taxation of these profits, they are only reflected in resource potential with a reduced weighting.
-The provisions of the Tax Harmonisation Act (THA) form the basis for this procedure.
-Beta factors are ascertained empirically on the basis of tax data and are set for a four-year period in each case.
+Beta factors: Profits of companies with cantonal tax status (cf. "Tax status") are assigned beta factors and therefore have a lighter weighting with respect to resource potential (cf. Resource potential").
+Due to this preferential taxation, profits flow in reduced amounts into the resource potential.
+The basis for this is the Tax Harmonisation Act.
+Beta factors are ascertained empirically on the basis of tax data and are set for a four-year period.